decentraland/documentation/content/creator/deprecated/scenes/debugging/troubleshooting.md

 ### Issue: Once deployed, some 3d models are missing

 - Make sure the 3d models are all within the scene boundaries, even their bounding boxes.
-When running in preview, any 3d models that extend beyond the scene boundaries are marked in red and their bounding boxes are marked.
-In the deployed scene, these models aren't rendered at all, as they could be intruding into the parcels of your neighbors.
+If any part of your models extend beyond these limits when running a preview, these parts that extend will be cut off and not rendered, both when running a preview and on the published scene.

 ### Issue: Once deployed, my 3d models look different